Urodynamic tests check the function of your bladder and help to investigate the cause of any urinary incontinence you may have.

 The next part of the test measures the way your bladder works as it fills up.
 You will be asked to lie down on a special bed.
 Two very thin tubes (catheters) are put into your bladder, by inserting them into the tube from your bladder that passes out urine (your urethra).
 You may find this a little uncomfortable.
 One is to fill up your bladder and the other is to measure the pressure in your bladder.
 Another catheter is put into your vagina or back passage (rectum).
 This allows the pressure inside your bladder to be compared with the pressure outside your bladder.

 Once the catheters are in the correct position, fluid runs into your bladder at a controlled rate.
 This slowly fills your bladder whilst recordings are made.
-The doctor or nurse performing the test will ask you questions - for example, how your bladder feels and when it feels full.
+The clinician performing the test will ask you questions - for example, how your bladder feels and when it feels full.

 Once your bladder is full, the bed will move and stand you upright.
 You may be asked to cough and some X-rays of your bladder are taken.